shivbo96/orbital_animation/README.md

 # Orbital Animations

-This app contains unbounded animations in flutter
+This app contains electron animation revolving in the orbit in flutter

 Created by Shivam Mishra [@shivbo96](https://github.com/shivbo96)